bayesthm/PublicUnregisteredTest.jl/README.md

 # PublicUnregisteredTest.jl
-A public repo used only for testing certain functionalty with unregistered packages.
+A public repo used only for testing certain functionality with unregistered packages.